 Washington vs. Montreal: Match Prediction

-Washington, having lost a two-goal lead during the first match, should learn from this and prevent the opponent from doing the same in the upcoming game.
-On their home ice, the team shows quite stable results, winning 9 of their last 11 matches (1 in OT, 1 in shootouts).
-Additionally, they have 5 wins in their last 7 home NHL meetings (1 in OT).
+Washington, which squandered a two-goal lead in the first game, should learn from this and prevent the opponent from doing the same in the upcoming match.
+On their home ice, the club shows relatively stable results, winning 9 of the last 11 games (1 in OT, 1 in shootouts).
+Additionally, they have 5 wins in the last 7 head-to-head NHL meetings at home (1 in OT).

-Montreal played well, but Washington's ace, Alexander Ovechkin, prevented the visitors from winning.
+Montreal played well, but Washington's trump card, Alexander Ovechkin, prevented the visitors from winning.
 This defeat marked the team's third consecutive away loss.
-Overall, Montreal's away record is not impressive: they have lost 8 of their last 10 NHL away games (4 in OT).
+Overall, Montreal's away record is not impressive: the team has lost 8 of the last 10 NHL games on the road (4 in OT).

-I believe the hosts, buoyed by their fans, will extend their lead in the series, so my prediction: Washington Capitals to win the match.
+I believe the hosts, supported by their fans, will extend their lead in the series, so my prediction: Washington Capitals to win the match